bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Topics:

-•	Scenario Management Overview
+*	Scenario Management Overview
-•	Creating a cube with Sandboxes
+*	Creating a cube with Sandboxes
-•	Creating a Scenario
+*	Creating a Scenario
-•	Lightweight Sandboxes
+*	Lightweight Sandboxes
-•	Changing Sandbox Data
+*	Changing Sandbox Data
-•	Scenario Workflow
+*	Scenario Workflow

 ## Overview – Understand Scenario

-The exercises contained within this lesson will allow the user to get acquainted with different aspects of Scenario Management.
+* The exercises contained within this lesson will allow the user to get acquainted with different aspects of Scenario Management.
 The different aspects include the lightweight nature of sandboxes on the cube; the process involved with initiating Scenario Management and adding sandboxes; as well as, the workflow supported by Scenario Management.

-Scenarios are private work areas in which users can model different assumptions within the data and see the effect on aggregated results, without affecting the existing data.
+* Scenarios are private work areas in which users can model different assumptions within the data and see the effect on aggregated results, without affecting the existing data.

-Each scenario is a virtual slice of a cube in which one or more users can model data and then commit or discard the changes.
+* Each scenario is a virtual slice of a cube in which one or more users can model data and then commit or discard the changes.

-## Exercise 1-1	Sandbox Data
+## Part 1 -	Sandbox Data

 In the following exercises, the lightweight nature of a sandbox will be on display.
 In this exercise we are going to learn about the sandbox dimension that is created when sandboxing is enabled in an application.

-## Exercise 1-2	Create a Scenario-Enabled Sample cube
+## Part 2 -	Create a Scenario-Enabled Sample cube

 You can create a scenario-enabled cube by importing the scenario-enabled sample application workbook.